 Partnership Interest Revenue Sharing.
 Mr. Belardi owns a partnership interest in the parent of ISG, an indirect subsidiary of AGM that manages investments for Athene, which he has held since he founded ISG in 2009.
 Mr. Belardi received the partnership interest in his capacity as the founder of ISG and it provides for quarterly distributions equal to 3.35% of base management fees and 4.5% of subadvisory fees.
-This revenue sharing provides long-term alignment to invest in the ISG business to support future growth and, because the relevant percentages are fixed, the amounts Mr. Belardi receives as distributions on his partnership interest do not increase unless the Company's revenues have increased.
+This revenue sharing arrangement creates alignment and promotes long-term investment in the ISG business to support future growth and, because the relevant percentages are fixed, the amounts Mr. Belardi receives as distributions on his partnership interest do not increase unless the Company's revenues have increased.
 Mr. Belardi's ISG partnership interest continues to motivate Mr. Belardi to further develop highly valuable business lines and to further develop and grow Athene's business.
-Over the previous 15 years during which Mr. Belardi has served as Chairman and Chief Executive Officer of Athene (AHL) and Chief Investment Officer of ISG, Athene has grown from a new company to the leading provider of annuities in the U.S. retirement market with gross invested assets of \$279 billion as of December 31, 2023.
+Over the previous 16 years during which Mr. Belardi has served as Chairman and Chief Executive Officer of AHL and Chief Investment Officer of ISG, Athene has grown from a new company to the leading provider of annuities in the U.S. retirement market with gross invested assets of \$327 billion as of December 31, 2024.
 This significant long-term growth has resulted in increased earnings for AHL.
-In 2023, Athene generated nearly \$3.1 billion of Spread Related Earnings, net of fees paid for services from ISG, and this metric has compounded by 16% per year on average over the past nine years.
-Mr. Belardi's partnership interest in ISG was created before the formation of our Compensation Committee.
-It is a vested interest and the distribution amounts are formulaic; the committee does not have the discretion to adjust or reduce these.
-For additional discussion, please see "-Employment and Partnership Interest Agreements with AHL Chairman and Chief Executive Officer, James R. Belardi," below.
+In 2024, Athene generated nearly \$3.2 billion of Spread Related Earnings, net of fees paid for services from ISG, and this metric has compounded by 15% per year on average over the past ten years.

+Mr. Belardi's partnership interest in ISG predated our Compensation Committee and because it is a vested interest and the distribution amounts are formulaic, the Compensation Committee does not have the discretion to adjust or reduce the distributions.
+For additional discussion, please see "- Employment and Partnership Interest Agreements with AHL Chairman and Chief Executive Officer, James R. Belardi," below.

 RSUs: Long-Term Incentive.
 We award RSUs to our named executive officers (excluding Messrs.
 Rowan and Kleinman) to enhance their alignment with our stockholders.
-In early 2023, the Compensation Committee approved awards of RSUs to Messrs.
-Belardi, Kelly and Suydam, all of which are subject to service-based vesting.
-Each of these RSU awards was consistent with the NEO's prior year award.
-Mr. Suydam's annual incentive RSUs were granted in accordance with the terms of his employment agreement and related to service in 2023, and include a performance fee income requirement.
+In early 2024, we granted annual awards of RSUs subject to service-based vesting, which had been approved by the Compensation Committee, to Messrs.
+Belardi and Kelly.
+The terms, conditions and grant date target value of each of these RSU awards were unchanged from the NEO's prior year award.